 Digital adoption – if not full-blown transformation – will help to drive recovery.
 MROs and airlines are seeking to invest in digital collaboration tools and cloud-enabled technologies that will support their recovery plans.

 Supply chain challenges

-Combining sophisticated econometric modeling methodologies to drive quantitative quarterly forecasts on the health of the commercial aviation market, with insights from leading aerospace executives worldwide, the Accenture’s Commercial Aerospace Insight Report, provides a unique perspective on short and medium-term trends and drivers in this market.
-Instead of focusing solely on OEM sales, the report covers a wide range of activities, from suppliers to MROs.
-Our poll was conducted in January 2021 and views are subject to considerable change as conditions can rapidly evolve.
+Combining sophisticated econometric modeling methodologies to drive quantitative quarterly forecasts on the health of the commercial aviation market, with insights from leading aerospace executives worldwide, the Accenture Commercial Aerospace Insight Report provides a unique perspective on short- and medium-term trends and drivers in this market, covering a wide range of activities, from suppliers to MROs.
+Our poll was conducted in September 2021 and views are subject to considerable change as conditions can rapidly evolve.